Lascaris Battery: Features

 A high bastion was built on the harbour side of SS Peter and Paul Bastion, below the rectangular Saluting Battery.
 Lascaris Battery has an irregular trapezoid shape with rounded corners.
 A shooting platform extends from the right flank.
 A parade ground was located inside the new bastion.
 Beginning in 1868, the two-storey casemates were converted to barracks, which, as a result, have open galleries facing the parade ground.

 At the beginning of the 1860s, the battery was equipped with fourteen 8-inch 9-ton RML guns.
 In addition, four 10-inch 18-ton guns were stationed on the left flank of the battery.
 On an additional platform beneath the left flank of the saluting battery were three 10-inch howitzers.
 In 1884, the battery was armed with seven 64-pound 64-cwt RML guns in the casemates, which were protected by a wall approximately 1.3 m thick.
 Since these guns were outmoded, they had to be replaced by more modern artillery.
 A 9-inch 12-ton RML gun was mounted on the battery on an open barbette in a very exposed situation.
 The powder store, with a capacity of 30,500 lb, was protected only by 3 m walls and roof.
-Overall, the construction of the battery was outdated and the installation was no longer able to defend against modern artillery.
+Overall, the construction of the battery was outdated and the installation no longer able to defend against modern artillery.